 Anyone, expecting or not, can create an Amazon Baby Registry, but only Prime members get access to all the baby freebies.

-Here’s a step-by-step process to doing this:
+Here’s a step-by-step process for how to sign up:

 - Join Amazon Prime if you haven’t already.